 Lower Average Age of Credit Accounts

-You might wonder, why is my credit score low after getting a new credit card?
+You might wonder why your credit score is lower after getting a new credit card.
 One of the factors that affect credit scores is the average age of your accounts.
 People with a longer credit history and a longer average account age will typically have a higher credit score.
-However, opening a new account will lower the average age of your accounts, and could hurt your credit.
-If you have many accounts a new account will have less of an impact than it will if you have just a few.
+However, opening a new account will lower the average age of your accounts and could hurt your credit.
+If you have many accounts, a new account will have less of an impact than it will if you have just a few.

 Hard Inquiry

 When you’re applying for a credit card, the card issuer will determine your creditworthiness by checking your credit report, which is known as a hard inquiry.
-This is one of the important credit card terminologies you should know.
 Having numerous hard inquiries in a short period of time might be interpreted as a sign of potential financial trouble.
 It may give the impression that you need to borrow a lot of money.
 A hard inquiry could cause your credit score to drop a few points.
 The impact should fade over time, but it’s something to keep in mind as you’re choosing a credit card.

 Increased Credit Card Limit

 Opening a new credit card will increase your overall credit limit.
-As long as your spending stays the same and you don’t take on a lot of new debt as you’re using a credit card, this could help lower your credit utilization ratio.
+As long as your spending stays the same and you don’t take on new debt as you’re using your credit card, this could help lower your credit utilization ratio.

 Credit Diversity